Campaign Optimization and Analytics

 Blending can create unnecessarily large data sets

-In Google Data Studio, without strict control on what data to include in your blend, your blend can quickly generate a large dataset with too many fields.
+In Looker Studio, without strict control on what data to include in your blend, your blend can quickly generate a large dataset with too many fields.
 These unnecessary datasets often slow performance and reduce your productivity.
 Also, you could incur considerate costs if you query more and more data through your paid connections or API services.

 Therefore, your blends should include only the fields you want to visualize, which may be just a subset of your data.
 Also, be wary of the cross-join operations, as it may cause too much data in a blend.